 This simple fact can be considered in one of two ways.
 On the one hand, the notion that the cannabinoid is recognized by the National Institute of Health as a neuroprotectant is virtually a signed, sealed, and delivered acknowledgment of its ability to treat multiple sclerosis.

-On the other, more sinister hand, the fact that the drug is owned by the federal government means it’s highly unlikely it’ll ever get into the hands of Big Pharma.
-Superficially this might seem like a really good thing, but at the end of the day all it means is that ‘conventional’ physicians and medical professionals will never recognize it as a truly viable multiple sclerosis treatment.
-Rather, they’ll continue to push the risky, insanely expensive pharmaceutical drugs which are backed by FDA research and regulations.
+On the other, more sinister hand, some have said that the fact the drug is patented by the federal government means it’s highly unlikely it’ll ever get into the hands of Big Pharma.
+Superficially this might seem like a good thing, but at the end of the day all it means is that ‘conventional’ physicians and medical professionals will be unlikely to recognize it as a viable multiple sclerosis treatment.

 CBD, Multiple Sclerosis, and What you Need to Know